 Paul Risker is a UK based freelance film and arts critic.
-He is editor of www.filmframe.co.uk and contributes to various online publications including Little White Lies, Flux, FrightFest, Weng’s Chop and Aesthetica Magazine.
+Alongside editing www.filmframe.co.uk, he also serves as the interview and festival editor for Mise-en-scène: The Journal of Film & Visual Narration (MSJ), the official film studies journal of Kwantlen Polytechnic University.
+He contributes to various online publications including: Little White Lies, Flux, FrightFest, Weng’s Chop and Aesthetica Magazine.
 Follow him on Twitter @PaulRisker

 In Conversational Orbit of 'God's Planet' With Owen Gingerich | 8 Feb 2015 // 9:15 PM

 Religion and science, two of the great cathedrals of knowledge, are often perceived as being in a state of conflict with one another.
 Gingerich is of the mind that the two cannot be separated.

 'Berlin Syndrome' and the Struggle of Civilising the Antisocial | 5 Jun 2017 // 6:30 AM